OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/application-insights/app-insights-sampling.md

     var adaptiveSamplingSettings = new SamplingPercentageEstimatorSettings();

-    // Optional: here you can adjust hello settings from their defaults.
+    // Optional: here you can adjust the settings from their defaults.

     var builder = TelemetryConfiguration.Active.TelemetryProcessorChainBuilder;